Shakespeare in London

 "Yes, trust them not, for there is an upstart crow, beautified with our feathers, that, with his Tygers heart wrapt in a Players hide, supposes he is as well able to bumbast out a blanke verse as the best of you; and being an absolute Johannes Factotum, is in his owne conceit the onely Shake-scene in a countrie."
 (Greene’s Groatsworth of Wit)

 Shakespeare, of course, had not attended Oxford or Cambridge.
 He did not possess the appropriate intellectual pedigree being little more than a country provincial from Stratford.
-Greene accuses him of being a hanger-on who thieves (or plagiarizes) from his betters: an upstart who dresses like a nightingale yet caws like a crow, who supposes that he can bombast out a blank verse like his betters.
+Greene accuses him of being a hanger-on, little more than a groupie who thieves (or plagiarizes) from his betters; he is no more than an upstart who dresses like a nightingale yet caws like a crow, who supposes that he can bombast out a blank verse like his betters.
 Greene calls Shakespeare a Johannes Factotum, a Jack-Of-All-Trades.
 He is paying Shakespeare a backhanded compliment by recognizing his skill as an actor, playwright, and businessman.
 Shakespeare had learned the business of playing from the inside as a professional, not as a member of any elite university intellectual circle.
 His training was in theatre, not poetry.
-And by accusing him of plagiarism (in an era long before copywrite had any meaning), Greene may also have recognized another of Shakespeare’s special talents.
+And by accusing him of plagiarism (in an era before copywrite had any meaning), Greene may also have recognized another of Shakespeare’s special talents.
 He ruthlessly plundered the work of other writers and turned their ideas into better theatre than they could imagine.
-The playwright whom Shakespeare learned from (and robbed from) the most in these early days of his career was Christopher Marlowe.
+The playwright from whom Shakespeare learned (and robbed) the most in these early days of his career was Christopher Marlowe.
 (Greenblatt 213-16)

 Marlowe seems in many ways to be Shakespeare’s twin: he had been born in the same year (1564) and was the son of a commoner, a Canterbury shoemaker.
 Marlowe had also been a brilliant student, only Marlowe had been given the opportunity to go to Cambridge that Shakespeare had been denied.
 In the late 1580’s Marlowe electrified the London stage with a production for the Lord Admiral’s Men at the Rose Theatre on the Southbank that he had written as a college student: Tamburlaine the Great.